weaversa/cryptol-course/labs/Language/Basics.md

 Introduction
 ------------

-In you've programmed in a variety of languages (not just different [procedural languages](https://en.wikipedia.org/wiki/Procedural_programming) descending from C), you'll find that, for the most part, Cryptol is just another language with a different vocabulary and a funky type
+If you've programmed in a variety of languages (not just different [procedural languages](https://en.wikipedia.org/wiki/Procedural_programming) descending from C), you'll find that, for the most part, Cryptol is just another language with a different vocabulary and a funky type